basarat/typescript-book/docs/types/index-signatures.md

 This is not a common use case, but TypeScript compiler supports it nonetheless.

-However it has the restriction that the `string` indexer is more strict than the `number` indexer.
+However, it has the restriction that the `string` indexer is more strict than the `number` indexer.
 This is intentional e.g. to allow typing stuff like:

 ```ts
 interface ArrStr {